Calculating the Right Amount of Roth Conversions

 Reduce Overall Tax Bill

-There is a tradeoff between paying taxes now and paying taxes later.
-Regardless, your income from your traditional retirement accounts like your 401k or IRA will be taxed at some point.
+Your income from traditional retirement accounts, such as your 401(k) or IRA, will be taxed at some point.
 By completing Roth conversions, you pay the taxes upon conversion now, but then you can enjoy tax-free growth and tax-free income later.

 Avoid RMDs

-Required Minimum Distributions (RMDs) force you to withdraw money from your traditional retirement accounts or face a penalty from the IRS.
+Required Minimum Distributions (RMDs) force you to withdraw money from your traditional retirement accounts or face a 25% penalty from the IRS.
 This can force you to withdraw more than you want.
-Technically you can reinvest this amount, but you’ll still have to recognize the income on your taxes.
+Technically, you can reinvest this amount, but you’ll still have to recognize the income on your taxes.

-Roth IRAs are not subject to RMDs, so you can avoid taking RMDs completely for anything you convert.
+Roth IRAs are not subject to RMDs, so you can avoid taking RMDs completely if your money is in a Roth IRA.

 Tax Efficiency for Surviving Spouse and Heirs